AP Explains: Election’s validity intact despite Trump claims | WTOP

 HOW MANY PEOPLE VOTED THIS YEAR?

 More than 150 million people voted in the presidential election.
-As of Tuesday night, one week after the election, President-elect Joe Biden had received over 5 million more votes than Trump.
+As of Wednesday, President-elect Joe Biden had received over 5 million more votes than Trump.

-Biden has 290 votes in the Electoral College to Trump’s 214.
-The Associated Press has not yet determined the winner in Alaska, Georgia or North Carolina.
+Biden has 290 votes in the Electoral College to Trump’s 217.
+Trump added three votes when he won Alaska on Wednesday.
+The Associated Press has not yet determined the winner in Georgia or North Carolina.

 Of the states Trump has most targeted as allegedly tainted by fraud, Biden holds small but significant leads in all of them.
 The Democrat leads in Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin.